bbdataviz/Romvaer/README.md

 ## 📱 Responsiveness

 The dashboard is designed for both desktop and mobile layouts using CSS Grid, Flexbox, and responsive breakpoints.
+If possible, I recommend using the desktop version.

 ---